msysbio/microbetag/docs/cytoApp.md

-## *"Roaming"* acrross annotated nodes and edges
+## *"Roaming"* across annotated nodes and edges

 Once an annotated network is returned (or loaded), you have all Cytoscape features (e.g., annotation, filtering, selecting etc.) plus those coming from the microbetag App facilitating a user-friendly way to go through the annotations returned.
+We will use the `microbetag`-annogated network of the [last example-case](cytoApp.md#starting-from-a-co-occurrence-network).

 Color-coding of the nodes (taxa) denoted the taxonomic level that a certain sequence was able to be mapped on *microbetag*.